ioccc-src/winner/next/guidelines.md

 have installed them but some tools are out of date (in the install path) it will cause problems.
 Additionally, if you do not have the most recent version when submitting a tarball it will be rejected for not having the right versions of the tools.
-This is why you **MUST** make sure you have the most recent version of all the tools and you either run it from the repo directory itself OR you install them (`make install` as root or via `sudo`).
+This is why you **MUST** make sure you have the most recent version of all the tools and you either run it from the repo directory itself OR you install them (`make install` as via `sudo` or as root).
+We recommend you install the tools but if you wish to run it from the repo directory you may.
 </p>

 <p class="leftbar">